Zonal vs. Nodal Pricing: An Analysis of Different Pricing Rules in the German Day-Ahead Market: Introduction

 \subsection{Organization}

 The remainder of this article is structured as follows.
 In Section \ref{sec:clearing_and_pricing}, we introduce our unit commitment model and formalize nodal and zonal market clearing.
 We also review the IP, CH, and Join pricing rules.
-Section \ref{sec:data} elaborates on the data sources used to implement our dispatch model and outlines our experimental design.
-Section \ref{sec:results} presents the key results of our analysis of different market clearing and pricing rules.
+Section \ref{sec:data} outlines our experimental design.
+Section \ref{sec:results} presents the key results of our analysis.
 Lastly, Section \ref{sec:conclusion} provides a summary and conclusions.